outr/lightdb/README.md

   - [X] Single listener to capture all events on a Collection
   - [X] No AbstractCollection
   - [X] DB.collection and / Model separation
-  - [ ] Remove Pagination for better streaming "SearchResults"
+  - [X] Remove Pagination for better streaming "SearchResults"
-  - [ ] No IndexSupport, simply instantiated `index` and pass ref to collection
+  - [X] No IndexSupport, simply instantiated `index` and pass ref to collection
-    - [ ] Support for multiple indexes on the same collection
+    - [X] Support for multiple indexes on the same collection
-    - [ ] Indexes have no implementation logic
   - [X] Generic unit tests with multiple implementations
   - [ ] Add btree supported indexes in Store
   - [ ] Add Redis support